This is a true story of a man who had an amazing ability to foretell the future with an accuracy of more than 95%.

 had been widely known to Japanese people.

 When the earthquake struck the Kantō Plain, Onisaburo stayed in Kyushu.

-When Onisaburo got on the train from Kyushu to Kyoto, passengers crowded about him and they cheered enthusiastically.
+When he got on the train from Kyushu to Kyoto, passengers gathered around him.

 He thought that such an ill prediction shouldn’t have been realized, because many victims were suffering a wretched condition at that very moment.